ogivuk/learning/tdd-django/README.md

     * The CSRF token can be added by using the template tag {% csrf_token %}.
     * During template rendering, the tag is substituted with an `<input type="hidden">` containing the CSRF token.

+#### Python Variables to Be Rendered in Templates
+* Variables can be added to HTML templates with the notation: `{{ variable }}`

 #### Packages
 django.http
 * HttpRequest - a class which object captures what Django sees when a user’s browser asks for a page.
+    * method - contains the information about the request method, e.g., GET, POST.
+    * POST - a variable that is a dictionary which contains the POST request variable=value pairs.
+        * get(_key_[,_default_]) - a function that returns the value for the given key, if it exists, and _default_ value if it does not exist.
 * HttpResponse - a class which object is a response of view function.
     * content - the content of the response in raw bytes that would be sent down the wire to the user’s browser.
         * decode(_encoding_) - a function that converts the raw content into the string of HTML that’s being sent to the user.

 django.shortcuts
-* render(HttpRequest, _templateName_) - a function that renders the given template and returns a HttpResponse.
+* render(HttpRequest, _templateName_, _variables_) - a function that renders the given template with the given variables (as a dictionary) and returns a HttpResponse.

 django.test
 * TestCase - a class to be inherited when creating unit tests.
     * assertTemplateUsed(_response_, _templateName_) - a function that asserts if the response, returned by the test client, corresponds to the given template.
 * Client - a class that acts as a dummy Web browser used to test views, if the correct template is being rendered.
-    * get(_URL_to_be_tested_) - a function that takes a URL, resolves it via views, and returns a HttpResponse
+    * get(_URL_) - a function that takes a URL, resolves it via views, and returns a HttpResponse.
+    * post(_URL_, _data_) - a function that submits a POST request for a given URL with the given data, and returns a HttpResponse.

 django.template
 * loader